Table of contents

 14. Organisation

-When it comes to childcare standards in Wales, you as a parent/guardian and your child should benefit from a well organised and planned service.
-An operational plan must be developed and reviewed periodically.
+When it comes to childcare standards in Wales, the parent and the child should benefit from a well- organised and planned service.
+Staff need to have an operational plan which is developed and reviewed periodically.

-All children must be allocated a key worker.
-The keyworker is mainly responsible for their wellbeing on a daily basis and who communicates with parents/guardians.
+All children must have a key worker.
+The keyworker is mainly responsible for their wellbeing on a daily basis and who communicates with parents.

 Children under two years old must be cared for in groups of no more than 12.